 Any equipment that use Radio Spectrum with radiated power greater than 10mW will require a homologation certificate.

-No testing is required in Peru at this time, and LARCG can use existing international test reports for the homologation process to obtain MTC approval.
-Technical documents will be reviewed and validated in the approval process.
+No testing is required in Peru at this time.
+LARCG can use existing international test reports and grants (FCC and CE only for cell phones) for the homologation process to obtain MTC approval.
+The aforementioned technical documents will be reviewed and validated in the approval process.

 Local representation is not required in Peru at this time and there are no labeling requirements that currently apply.